Start decluttering the easy way

 Try not to let clutter linger in your decluttering box for too long.
 Get it out of the way and into the hands of someone who will love it more than you.
 After 5 days of gentle decluttering you should have 25 things to get rid of.
 Unless you are moving soon or need to downsize quickly there is no need to hurry.
 Slow and steady wins the race.

 Decluttering is grade A adulting!
 You will deserve a reward of some sort – I’ve a list of non cluttery treats here.

-After a while of daily little declutters you start to look at potential purchases in a new light.
+After you have got rid of a few items of clutter every day you start to look at potential purchases in a new light.
 I can actually imagine them in the decluttering box in a few months.
 Slow down, buy less, enjoy what you have.
 I have a printable guide to avoiding recluttering here.

 Want more like this?

 Sign up to the less-stuff newsletter for a lovely reusable decluttering calendar and more freebies.